northeast-kansas-library-system/next/docs/_sources/bugs/phantom_restrictions.rst.txt

 We believe this is caused by Koha community bug `26208 <https://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=26208>`_

+This bug causes the removal of restrictions to fail when multiple items are checked out and 1 or more of them is overdue long enough to cause an automatic restriction and then the items are renewed.

+There are many things that happen in the database when an item is renewed.
+Similarly there are many things that happen in the database when a restriction is added or removed automatically.
+As a part of the restriction process, data is added to a field in the borrowers table in a field called "debarments" and there is also a new line added to a table called "borrower_debarments."
+In some situations the sequence of events that is happening behind the scenes removes the restriction data from one table, but not the other when items are renewed - but not all of the time - only in certain circumstances.

 For the example in the screenshots above:

 - The borrower's account was blocked on March 1 when two of the items they had checked out were overdue for more than 35 days and they were sent a "Library account blocked" email.